Youth Art Contest

-Medium & Dimensions: Artwork should be in a visual, two-dimensional, fixed medium, and should not exceed 36x36 inches in size.
+Artwork should be in a visual, two-dimensional, fixed medium, and should not exceed 36×36 inches in size.
 This includes all forms of painting, drawing, photography, and graphic design.
 Unfortunately, we are unable to display sculpture or video.

-Artists must submit their artwork with the following information:
+You can use this form to submit your artwork with the following information:

 - Name, age, school, email address, and phone number